JoeTomkinson/Xama.JTPorts.ShineButton/README.md

 This is a ported build, converted from Java to C# for use with the Xamarin MonoFramework.
 There are only a couple of new additions from the original library currently.

+# Outstanding Tasks

+- [ ] Fill out readme.md a bit better.

+- [ ] Rework the sample removing the physical classes, replacing them with nuget references.

+- [x] Convert to Camel case where appropriate.

+- [x] Create v1 nuget package.

+- [ ] There's quite a few issues I've noticed from the original port library, so need to work through these.

+- [ ] Create animated gifs showcasing different settings

+- [ ] Decide if I want to fix the 'sighing' effect that can happen with certain settings.

 # Features

 ## Ported Functionality